high-in-entropy/WebDriver/README.md

 # WebDriver
 Uses Selenium Webdriver in python.
-Also solves Captcha using some OpenCV and PyTesseract OCR in the process.
+Also solves Captcha using OpenCV and PyTesseract OCR in the process.